 Thank you very much, Madam Deputy Speaker; my apologies to the Secretary of State.

 I have just heard that Round Hill Primary School has issued a letter to all its parents because some of its Muslim families have received these horrible and hateful letters.
 I know that the Secretary of State will join me in expressing his complete condemnation of that.
-Does he also agree that although that is hate, a lot of this stems from the twin problems of ignorance and blind prejudice, and that we should all—whatever community our lives touch—do everything that we can to get rid of that ignorance and prejudice that, in its extreme form, ends up with people sending horrible, hateful, very seriously criminal and offensive letters?
+Does he also agree that, although that is hate, a lot of this stems from the twin problems of ignorance and blind prejudice and that we should all—whatever community our lives touch—do everything that we can to get rid of that ignorance and prejudice that, in its extreme form, ends up with people sending horrible, hateful, very seriously criminal and offensive letters?

 I join my right hon.
 Friend in condemning whoever may have sent those letters to the parents at the primary school in her constituency, and I extend my support to those parents.
-What she has outlined really goes to the heart of this strategy, which aims for everyone to recognise that when we reduce segregation and build a better integrated society, we build more trust between people, help them to get on better and help them to put aside any prejudices that they might have had.
+What she has outlined really goes to the heart of this strategy, which aims for everyone to recognise that, when we reduce segregation and build a better integrated society, we build more trust between people, help them to get on better and help them to put aside any prejudices that they might have had.
 That is why it is so important that we see this strategy through.

 Restoring the ESOL funding that has been cut since 2010 would be a really big way of improving integration.
 I was really pleased to see the Secretary of State for Education on the Treasury Bench during the statement, because I have a question about home education.
 Will the Secretary of State say a little bit more about the approach that he thinks is likely to be adopted?
 The last time that Parliament discussed home education and regulation, his party took a very firm view that they did not want any regulation at all.
-It is interesting to note that the Government Front Bench may have moved from that position, and I would be interested to know a little bit more about that.
+It is interesting to note that Government Front Benchers may have moved from that position, and I would be interested to know a little bit more about that.

 The first thing to recognise is that home education is a valuable and important right, and that will not change.
 There are many examples of excellent home education, and we welcome those.
-But we have also, sadly, seen examples—some have been reported recently—where home education has led to a bad outcome for those children, and has not helped them or wider society.
-There will be work across Government, led by the Education Secretary, who will review the guidelines on home education and ensure that all children being home educated are properly registered.
+But we have also, sadly, seen examples—some have been reported recently—where home education has led to a bad outcome for those children and has not helped them or wider society.
+There will be work across the Government, led by the Education Secretary, who will review the guidelines on home education and ensure that all children being home educated are properly registered.
 At this point, there is no register of who is being educated at home.
 We want to ensure that the rights that are very valuable to home education are not abused and that they are protected.